 We know Thomas Seymour had a beard and mustache, so that matches…but in all his other known portraits he is wearing a hat — appears to be the same hat in each portrait.
 The pin on his hat is for his ‘membership’ in the Order of the Garter.
 Could this be Thomas?

 If the oldest date that this could have been sketched was 1540, that would mean that King Henry VIII was still alive, and with that, Seymour had not yet been made a baron or Lord High Admiral.

-In 1544 Thomas Seymour was made Knight of the Garter.
-Prior to that the only “title” he had received was “knight” when his nephew, Prince Edward was christened in 1537.
-Is this how a knight, and brother-in-law to King would dress?
+In 1547 Thomas Seymour was made Knight of the Garter.
+Is this how a knight, and brother-in-law to the King would dress?
 In my opinion, most definitely.
 All of the current portraits we know of Thomas Seymour all having him wearing black, and the same black plumed hat with the Garter pin.

 DO YOU BELIEVE THE SITTER COULD BE THOMAS SEYMOUR?

 Holbein Sketch: © Victoria and Albert Museum, London 2017.
 All Rights Reserved